3 Tool Tracking Approaches to Stop Theft & Reduce Replacement Costs

-The collective estimated cost of tool theft in the UK totals £2.8 billion, which prompts the need for a more sophisticated approach when it comes to improving tool tracking methods.
+The collective estimated cost of tool theft in the UK totals £2.8 billion, prompting the need for a more sophisticated approach when it comes to improving tool tracking methods.

 Tool theft is an issue that affects most operations, from self-employed services to large construction sites.
 The latter averages a loss of £800 million a year in lost tools, equipment, and consumables.

-For smaller businesses, keeping tools locked away in a safe location means fewer job delays and less time spent locating equipment.
-Not to mention the amount of money saved on replacing expensive tools.
+For smaller businesses, the loss of expensive tools can be devastating.
+No matter the scale of loss, however, keeping tools locked away in a safe location means fewer job delays and less time spent locating equipment.

 In the UK alone, four in five tradespeople have experienced tool theft, which equates to an average loss of £4,470 per person in the self-employed sector.

-The need for a more detailed approach when tracking tools is never more prevalent than it is among field service operations and self-employed tradespeople, who rely heavily on the availability and performance of their tools.
+An accurate system for tracking tools is especially critical among field service operations and self-employed tradespeople, who rely heavily on the availability and performance of their tools.

 Essentially, three methods can be adopted to help reduce the risk of tools being stolen or misplaced;